Great Southern Comet of 1887

 The Great Southern Comet of 1887, or C/1887 B1 using its International Astronomical Union (IAU) designation, was a bright comet seen from the Southern Hemisphere during January 1887.
 Later calculations indicated it to be part of the Kreutz Sungrazing group.
+It came to perihelion (closest approach to the center of the Sun) on 11 January 1877 at a distance of 0.00483 AU with a velocity of 606.1 km/s.
+Since the Sun has a radius of 696000 km, the comet passed about 27000 km from the surface of the Sun.

 A curious feature of the comet was that few, if any observations were made of a cometary head or nucleus.
 As a result, some older astronomical texts refer to it as the "Headless Wonder".